OpenTranslationBible/open-bible/en-GB/43.John/md/john-03.md

 ## John 3:32

-He testifies to what He has seen and heard, yet no one accepts His testimony.
+He bears witness to what He has seen and heard, but His testimony is not accepted by anyone.

 ## John 3:33